 As discussed in the Notes to Condensed Consolidated Financial Statements of the Company, on February 4, 2022, the Company entered the Merger Agreement.
-On May 13, 2022, the Company filed a Registration Statement on Form S-4 (the "Registration Statement") with the SEC in connection with the contemplated Merger.
-We encourage you to review the Registration Statement for more information about the contemplated Merger.
+On May 13, 2022, the Company filed a Registration Statement on Form S-4 (the "Registration Statement") with the SEC in connection with the contemplated Merger, which is currently effective.
+Shareholders of the Company approved the Merger on July 27, 2022 and the merger is anticipated to be completed in August 2022.
+We encourage you to review the final proxy statement/prospectus filed with the SEC on June 24, 2022 for more information about the contemplated Merger.